Introduction

 formae inventory resources

-This command lists all resources currently managed by formae, including your newly created S3 bucket.
+This command lists all resources currently managed by formae.

-To avoid unnecessary AWS charges, let's clean up the resources we created.
-Use the destroy command to delete the S3 bucket:
+To avoid unnecessary charges, let's clean up the resources we created.
+Use the destroy command to delete resources you created during this quick start:

 The destroy command removes all resources defined in the specified forma file.
 The --watch flag allows you to monitor the deletion progress in real-time.